-While our common stock has recently increased in value compared to the exercise price of many options granted to employees pursuant to our stock option plans, this performance level may not be sustained.
+Our common stock has recently decreased in value compared to the exercise price of many options granted to employees pursuant to our stock option plans.
 Thus, the intended benefits of the stock options granted to our employees, the creation of performance and retention incentives, may not be realized.
 As a result, we may lose employees whom we would prefer to retain and may have difficulty in hiring new employees to replace them.
 As a result of these factors, our remaining personnel may seek employment with larger, more established companies or companies perceived as having less volatile stock prices.
 The loss of any significant employee or a large number of employees over a short period of time could have a material adverse effect on us.